 Grant of Representation

 At Hepburn Delaney, we charge for the time taken to administer an estate, and we do not based our fees onthe value of the estate.
-Managing the estate of a loved one is a very personal process and every Estate is individual.
-To help you understand the costs involved, we have provided a guide to our Probate pricing for a simple Estate below.
+Managing the estate of a loved one is a very personal process and every estate is individual.
+To help you understand the costs involved, we have provided a guide to our Probate pricing for a simple estate below.
 We tailor each case to you and we can undertake as much or as little of the work as you would like us to.
 The prices shown are therefore only intended to provide an estimated guideline and you should contact us directly to discuss your specific requirements if you would like assistance with an estate matter.
-We always recommend arranging a meeting with either Alison or Claire our Wills, Trust and Probate Solicitors to discuss the Estate.
-They can provide you with a detailed estimate of costs and is an opportunity to learn more about us.
-This meeting is free of charge.
+We always recommend arranging a meeting with either Sumaiya or Alison our Wills, Trust and Probate Solicitors, to discuss the estate.
+They can provide you with a detailed estimate of costs and a meeting also provides an opportunity to learn more about us.

 There are two services we offer for Probate: